Generate ServiceNow OAuth Tokens

 -

-Press Enter.
-Your access token, refresh token, and auth code are generated in a file named servicenow_credentials.txt.
+Your access token, refresh token, and OAuth code are generated in a file named servicenow_credentials.txt.
 That file is automatically saved to your desktop.
+The file contains:

 Troubleshoot Common Errors